bear/kenkou-deprecated/README.md

 A python tool to check that an http resource is alive.

+All redirects are followed and once the final URL is discovered it is tested for a 2XX result.
+If 2XX is returned it is also scanned for mixed-content items.

 Designed to be run from a cronjob as often as you want to check the sites.

 Usage